 This generation consisting of Tom Ross, Tim Dadant and Nick Dadant continues to succeed in meeting the challenges of growing the company in the beekeeping industry.
 Tom Ross oversees the religious line of candles, Tim Dadant guides the decorative candles and Nick Dadant monitors the beekeeping supplies.
 All three actively participate in the general running of the business.
 They have overseen another revision of “The Hive and Honey Bee” in 1992 and continue to publish the monthly magazine The American Bee Journal.
 Dadant & Sons houses one of the largest private libraries of beekeeping literature.

-The Sixth Generation
+The Sixth and Seventh Generation